Yamanashi: A Wine Lover's Paradise — The Appeal of Grapes and Wine

 - A red wine grape developed in Japan in the 1930s.

-- Features a sweet aroma reminiscent of strawberries and cherries, with a gentle mouthfeel.
+- Features sweet aromas like strawberry and cherry and a gentle mouthfeel.

-- A popular seedless variety that can be eaten with the skin, sweet and juicy.
+- A popular seedless variety you can eat skin and all; sweet and juicy.

-- Gaining attention as a premium fruit both domestically and internationally.
+- Gaining attention domestically and internationally as a premium fruit.

 The Appeal of Yamanashi’s Wine Industry